 RELATED: TIFF 2021 Review: ‘Dashcam’ Makes Daring Choices with Little Payoff

 While we may have seen some of these ideas play out before, the comparison between Zalava and the real-life struggle of science versus superstition surrounding COVID-19 is remarkable.
-The movie is solid in its own right, but this manages to elevate it.
-Zalava is a fantastic watch, and does well at giving the viewer shivers with both the story and how it relates to the real world once they step out of the theater.
+The movie is solid in its own right, but this elevates it.
+Zalava is a fantastic watch, and it does well at giving the viewer shivers with both the story and how it relates to the real world once they step out of the theater.

 Zalava had its premiere at the 2021 Toronto International Film Festival.